PhilipSJLin/Group-Project-1/README.md

 How To Run Guide (What Packages Imported, Files (1 or 2 notebooks) A User Should Run To Repeat Your Process)

-# Install Fred API library
+Install Fred API library
 !pip install fredapi

-# Import Fred API
+Import Fred API
 from fredapi.version import version as __version__
 from fredapi.fred import Fred

-# Import the Fred and BLS API key
-from api_keys import fred_api_key, BLS_key
+Import the Fred and BLS API key from api_keys import fred_api_key, BLS_key

+Notebooks
+FRED FFR GDP UNRATE CPI Combined.ipynb

 List of Data Sources Consulted
 BLS API (Inflation/CPI, Unemployment)